PedroPrisxzma/DataScience-Project/README.md

 # Gun Violence in the US - A Data Science Project

 A Data Science learning project focusing on gun violence in the United States.
+This project aims to be a learning experience as a Data Science Introduction for the authors.

 ## The Dataset